matrixise/www.wirtel.be/content/post/2021-january-week-4-weekly-update.md

 ## Past

-Since January, I have no mission, no customers.
+Since January, I have no missions, no customers.
 There is some reasons.
-Where you work for a customer, it's funny because you can learn a lof of technologies.
-But you don't improve your own processes and you cannot learn for yourself.
+When you work for a customer, it's funny because you can learn a lof of technologies.
+But you don't improve your own processes and you can not learn for yourself.

 That's why since January, I have fixed a lot of things (for my company or at Home) and also started to learn new technologies.